Westmead Institute for Medical Research

 The Program

-WELCOME - Cathryn Cox PSM, Chief Executive, Sydney Children’s Hospitals Network
+WELCOME - Adjunct Associate Professor Cathryn Cox PSM Chief Executive, Sydney Children’s Hospitals Network

-INTRODUCTION - Professor Don Nutbeam AO, Executive Director, Sydney Health Partners
+INTRODUCTION TO SYDNEY HEALTH PARTNERS - Professor Don Nutbeam AO, Executive Director, Sydney Health Partners

-OVERVIEW OF SHP - Associate Professor Angela Todd, Research Director, Sydney Health Partners
+OVERVIEW OF SHPCapacity Building for Research Translation - presented by Associate Professor Angela Todd, Research Director, Sydney Health Partners

-• Overview of a Clinical Academic Group (CAG) - Professor Russell Dale, Co-lead, Child and Adolescent Health CAG
+• Overview of a SHP Clinical Academic Group (CAG) - Professor Russell Dale, Co-lead, and Professor Michael J Griffiths, Leadership Team, SHP Child and Adolescent Health CAG

 • Pilot grant project - Dr Kelsie Boulton, Senior Research Fellow, Sydney Medical School, Children's Hospital at Westmead

-• Implementation Science Masterclass project - Dr Alan Ma, Clinical Geneticist, Children's Hospital at Westmead
+• Implementation Science Masterclass project and Research Translation Fellowship - Dr Alan Ma, Clinical Geneticist, Children's Hospital at Westmead

 About Sydney Health Partners